 Voice + smart home / Internet of Things

 1:50 Mazurek: Amazon + commerce

 2:35 Mazurek: AR / VR

 2:35 Moncada: Voice + smart home / IoT

 Using both hyperlinked sources and signal phrases↩

-I.e., the table experience and online artifact read as an integrated whole, not disparate elements duct taped together at the last minute↩
+I.e., the video presentation and online artifact read as an integrated whole, not disparate elements duct taped together at the last minute↩

-The table experience has clearly been rehearsed and considered as a whole, while the online artifact has been edited, consistently designed, etc.↩
+The video presentation is cleanly edited and a clear effort has been made to create a product without distracting issues, while the online artifact has been edited, consistently designed, etc.↩